Alli1223/comp230-cpd/README.md

 Met up with BA team on Wednesday to organize my component.
 I chose to do a networking component because that is what they needed for their game, and I have a little bit of knowledge with unity networking.

 ###Problems I encountered this week:
-Sprint review didn't happen because lecturer was ill.
+Sprint review didn't happen.

 ###How I aim to overcome these issues:
+I will document what progress I have done this sprint to present to a lecturer later on.

 ## Week Six
 Worked on the graphics task for the start of the week and presented it on Thursday.